g3ortega/g3ortega.github.com/about.md

 In my free time I like hiking, enjoy nature and reading good books.

-I've been working for startups for more than 5 years -[NuHome](https://www.nuhome.com.ni), [Recluta](https://recluta.com) Recluta, [EthicsGlobal](https://ethicsglobal.com), etc-, and I also have some upcoming projects.
+I've been working for startups for more than 5 years -[NuHome](https://www.nuhome.com.ni), [Recluta](https://recluta.com), [EthicsGlobal](https://ethicsglobal.com), etc-, and I also have some upcoming projects.

 I love open source and sometimes I contribute to some awesome projects -check my Github profile-.